calleboketoft/co-quick-start-guides/presentational-smart-components.md

 ## Part 2: Create service for the pure function

+Pure functions are usually ready to be moved out from the component directly into a service.

+Use Angular CLI to generate a new service called "bday-calculator":

 `npx ng generate service bday-calculator --module=app.module.ts`

 Cut out the function `calculateMonthsUntilSelected` from `app.component.ts` and paste it in the new service `bday-calculator.service.ts` (right underneath the constructor).